mCodex/nExBot/docs/SMARTHUNT.md

 ## Usage

 ### Opening Analytics Window
-Click the **"SmartHunt Analytics"** button on the Main tab to open the analytics window.
+Click the **"Hunt Analyzer"** button on the Main tab to open the analytics window.

 ### Session Management
 - **Start Session** - Click "Start" to begin tracking